Universal-Basic-Compute/serenissima/backend/docs/relevancy-system.md

 ### Scheduled Execution

-The system runs daily via a Python script (`backend/ais/calculateRelevancies.py`) that:
+The system runs daily via a Python script (`backend/relevancies/calculateRelevancies.py`) that:
-1. Calls the calculateRelevancies API with `calculateAll=true`
+1. Calls the relevant API endpoints to calculate global and per-citizen relevancies.
-2. Processes all AI citizens who own lands
+2. Processes all relevant citizens (e.g., landowners for proximity).
-3. Creates an admin notification with the results
+3. Creates an admin notification with the summary of calculations.

 ## Usage in AI Decision Making

-The relevancy scores are used by various AI systems to make more strategic decisions:
+The relevancy scores are used by various AI systems (and can be used by human players via UI) to make more strategic decisions:

 1. **Land Bidding**: AIs prioritize bidding on lands with higher relevancy scores
 2. **Land Purchasing**: AIs prioritize purchasing lands with higher relevancy scores